-Fast forward almost 90 years, Canadian subatomic physicist John-William Manconi discovered a special kind of quartz at a meteorite impact site.
-Unlike quartz that hadn’t been influenced by shock waves released by a meteorite crash, this Super-Quartz (or ‘shocked’ quartz) contained millions of holes and traps in its lattice structure.
+Fast forward almost 90 years, a subatomic physicist discovered a special kind of quartz at a meteorite impact site.
+Unlike quartz that hadn’t been influenced by shock waves released by a meteorite crash, this supa-quartz (or ‘shocked’ quartz) contained millions of holes and traps in its lattice structure.

-Upon further inspection, Manconi found that Super-Quartz was 100 times more effective at absorbing energy than regular quartz, and he decided to test if Super-Quartz could absorb pain impulses better than other treatments.
+Upon further inspection, the physicist found that supa-quartz was 100 times more effective at absorbing energy than regular quartz, and he decided to test if supa-quartz could absorb pain impulses better than other treatments.

 The results?
 It could, and it did.

-QTECH® Super-Quartz bands utilise the very same technology that Manconi discovered 50 years earlier to the same incredible effect.
+QTECH® supa-quartz bands utilise the very same technology that this physicist discovered 50 years earlier to the same incredible effect.
 Designed to effectively place themselves between the pain and the brain, every participant in a recent study with persistent musculoskeletal pain reported a reduction in pain within minutes or hours of wearing the device.

 In another conducted study, 21 adults with pain from a variety of causes wore the QTECH® device close to the area of pain.
 19 of the 21 cases reported rapid reduction or disappearance of pain within 20 minutes to 7 days, with the onset of action sometimes being within a few minutes.